 INFORMATION COLLECTED FROM THIRD PARTY SERVICES

 Some features of the Services allow you to share your content and created Links through your accounts with other companies such as Facebook and Twitter.
-If you choose to connect BLINK to such third party services, we may collect information related to your use of those third party services, such as authentication tokens that allow us to connect to your third party services accounts.
-We will ask you for permission before you authorize our collection of this information.
+If you choose to connect BLINK to such third party services, we may collect information related to your use of those third party services, such as authentication tokens and other information that allow us to connect to your third party services accounts.
+We will request your consent before you authorize our collection of this information.
 We will only use that information for the specific reason for which it was provided to us.
 We may also collect information about how you are using the Services to interact with connected third party services.
 Note that third party services may have the ability to restrict the information that is provided to us based on your privacy settings of that account.

 INFORMATION COLLECTED AUTOMATICALLY

 BLINK automatically receives and records information from your web browser when you interact with the Services (including creating or clicking on Links), such as your IP address, browser type, your general location and cookie information.
-This information may be used to help us understand how users transit a website, to fight spam/malware, to facilitate collection of data concerning your interaction with the Services (e.g., what BLINK Links you have clicked on) and for other similar purposes.
+This information may be used to help us understand how users transit a website, to fight spam/malware and other forms of abuse, to facilitate collection of data concerning your interaction with the Services (e.g., what BLINK Links you have clicked on) and for other similar purposes.

 BLINK also automatically receives and records information that your mobile device transmits when you access the Services, like a device identifier, device settings, and operating system.
 This information is used to facilitate your access and use of the Services, to access and use other Third Party Services, and for other similar purposes.

 Generally, the Services automatically collect website usage information, such as the number and frequency of visitors to the Site.
 BLINK may use this data in aggregate form, that is, as a statistical measure.
 This type of aggregate data enables us and third parties authorized by us to figure out how often individuals use parts of the website so that we can analyze and improve them.